kalininalab/useful_scripts/README.md

 * [GBK Parser](Alper/gbk_parser.py) parse gbk files and store them in list of records class.

-See the [Requirements](Alper/requirements.md) for requirement installations
+See the [Requirements](Alper/requirements.md) for required installations